decalyu/HPC-AI-Resources/README.md

 The repository's wiki includes the following pages:

 - **Home**: An introduction to the repository and its purpose.
+- - **HPC-HelloWorld-Python**: Instructions for setting up and running a "Hello, World!" application in Python.
+- **HPC-HelloWorld-JupyterNotebook**: Tutorial on running a "Hello, World!" application using Jupyter Notebooks.
+- **HPC-HelloWorld-Docker**: A guide to creating and running a "Hello, World!" application in Docker.
 - **HPC-AnyImage-Docker**: Instructions for setting up Docker containers for various images.
-- **HPC-HelloWorld-Docker**: A guide to creating and running a "Hello, World!" application in Docker.
-- **HPC-HelloWorld-JupyterNotebook**: Tutorial on running a "Hello, World!" application using Jupyter Notebooks.
-- **HPC-HelloWorld-Python**: Instructions for setting up and running a "Hello, World!" application in Python.